bonitasoft/bonita-doc/md/bonita-docker-installation.md

 docker run --name bonita -h bonita -v ~/bonita-lic/:/opt/bonita_lic/ -d -p 8080:8080 quay.io/bonitasoft/bonita-subscription:${varVersion}.0
 ```

-where `~/bonita-lic/` is the folder containing license file.

 ::: info
 This will only add the initial license to the Bonita Runtime.
-To update a license on an existing installation see [Update configuration and license section](#section-update-configuration)
+To renew a license on an existing installation see [Update configuration and license section](#section-update-configuration)
 :::

 This will start a container running the Tomcat Bundle with Bonita Engine + Portal.
 As you did not specify any environment variables it's almost like if you had launched the Bundle on your host using startup.{sh|bat} (with security hardening on REST and HTTP APIs, cf Security part).
 It means that Bonita uses a H2 database here.